patrickcfwhite/project-3/README.md

       category: 'Read'
 ```

 Due to our database having multiple collections, we chose to separate seeding our collection into functions, which were called upon when seeding occured.
-This was also neccessary to be able to pass users through into every activity.
+This was also necessary to be able to pass users through into every activity.

 ```js
       .then((users) => {